hCaptcha/hcaptcha-wordpress-plugin/README.md

 Enables hCaptcha integration with WordPress.

 ## Description

+**NOTE: This is a community-developed plugin.
+All integrations were submitted by developers like you.
+If you see an integration that doesn't work, or one that's missing, please open a pull request!**

 hCaptcha: a new way to monetize your site traffic

 Do you use a captcha to keep out bots? hCaptcha is a drop-in replacement for reCAPTCHA that earns website owners money and helps companies get their data labeled.